swcarpentry/git-novice/episodes/03-create.md

 - "Where does Git store information?"
 objectives:
 - "Create a local Git repository."
+- "Understand the purpose of the `.git` directory."
 keypoints:
 - "`git init` initializes a repository."
 - "Git stores all of its repository data in the `.git` directory."